SriHarshitha88/Reserve-Mate/README.md

 **ReserveMate**: "Great choice!
 The Maharaja Club offers a royal dining experience with live music on Saturdays.
 To confirm your reservation for 4 people this Saturday at 8 PM, I'll need your name and a contact number or email."

-**User**: "My name is Raj Kumar, phone number is 9876543210."
+**User**: "My name is xyz, phone number is 9876543210."

-**ReserveMate**: "Thanks, Raj!
+**ReserveMate**: "Thanks, xyz!
 I've confirmed your reservation at The Maharaja Club for 4 guests this Saturday at 8 PM.
 Your booking ID is FS042.
 You'll receive a confirmation SMS shortly.
 Is there anything else you'd like to know about the restaurant before your visit?"

 ### Booking Modification Journey